If you would like to request your veteran’s WWII Navy records please click here: Request WWII Navy Service Records

 The Separation Document

 The Navy issued a Notice of Separation when a WWII Navy veteran left the service.
-The WWII Navy Notice of Separation is a one-page document which serves as a basic outline of a WWII Navy veteran’s service.
-The Notice of Separation details the veteran’s WWII service from enlistment to discharge, and contains all the information required for proof of service and eligibility for certain benefits.
+The WWII Navy Notice of Separation is a one-page document that serves as a basic outline of a WWII Navy veteran’s service.
+The Notice of Separation details the veteran’s WWII service from enlistment to discharge and contains all the information required for proof of service and eligibility for certain benefits.
 Like most military forms, the WWII Navy Notice of Separation evolved over time to contain as much detail as possible.
-Since the WWII Navy Notice of Separation contains so much useful data packed onto just one, single page it is one of the most highly sought after military service records found in the WWII Navy official military personnel file.
+Since the WWII Navy Notice of Separation contains so much useful data packed onto just one page it is one of the most highly sought after military service records found in the WWII Navy official military personnel file.

 In order to qualify for demobilization post-WWII, Naval personnel were required to meet or exceed points based on multiple criteria.
 The WWII point system was used to maintain enough personnel to handle troop transport and occupation duties.
 Interestingly, the Navy also provided transitional assistance into civilian jobs and further education as part of the separation process after WWII.

 As long as a WWII Navy veteran completed their service in good standing they were provided with a WWII Navy Notice of Separation which indicated ‘honorable’ service.
 This WWII separation record is also commonly referred to as the ‘Honorable Discharge’.
 When the WWII Navy veteran separated from the military their original Notice of Separation was placed inside their WWII Navy official military personnel file for storage.
 A second copy of the original went back to the civilian world with the WWII Navy veteran who had completed their time in the Navy.
-Over the years the WWII veteran would have had to present this document as proof of eligibility for awards, service related benefits, certain types of employment and membership within military associations.
+Over the years the WWII veteran would have had to present this document as proof of eligibility for awards, service-related benefits, certain types of employment, and membership within military associations.
 Aside from providing evidence that the WWII Navy veteran’s service ended honorably, the WWII Navy Notice of Separation also provides an excellent source of information on the military service of the individual WWII Navy veteran.

-Today, the WWII era Navy Notice of Separation for your WWII Navy veteran is maintained in their official military personnel file at the National Archives.
+Today, the WWII-era Navy Notice of Separation for your WWII Navy veteran is maintained in their official military personnel file at the National Archives.
 As you will see, the wealth of information on the WWII Navy Notice of Separation makes it a ‘must have’ when conducting research in military service records of an individual WWII Navy veteran.

 What can you expect to find on most Notice of Separation records within the WWII Navy official military personnel of your veteran?

-1. WWII Navy Veteran Basic Information: The naval veteran’s name, serial number, date of birth, permanent residence, marital status, citizenship,and final rank when separated from the Navy.
+1. WWII Navy Veteran Basic Information: The naval veteran’s name, serial number, date of birth, permanent residence, marital status, citizenship, and final rank when separated from the Navy.
 The WWII Navy Notice of Separation will also indicate whether the Navy veteran was discharged honorably and whether they saw overseas service while enlisted.

 2. WWII Navy duties and qualifications: A list of ranks held during the service period, training, certifications, duties, ships served aboard, medals, awards, and commendations, as well as stations where the WWII Navy veteran was assigned.